BBVA/kapow/docs/source/tutorial/tutorial02.rst

 **Senior**

   Sure!
-Lets take a look at the documentation to see how can we tweak with the logic of the request.
+Let's take a look at the documentation to see how can we tweak with the logic of the request.

 **Junior**